Are you planning to plan grass seeds in your lawn? Before you do, you need to learn how to keep birds from eating grass seed.

 Fortunately, there are some solutions on how you can keep these birds from eating your grass seeds.

 These solutions will help your grass seeds to grow healthily the way you want them to be.

 Tips on How to Keep Birds from Eating Grass Seed

 For people who don’t know, mulch is not only helpful in conserving soil moisture but as well as block the weeds from growing.

 They are also good in preventing the birds from eating any grass seeds that are scattered in your lawn.

 When choosing a mulch, make sure that you are using a certified mulch, which can be purchased at landscaping stores.

 You can do this by scattering a thin layer of mulch over your lawn where you have planted the grass seeds.
-You need to make sure that you covered only 75 percent of the surface of the soil.
+You need to make sure that you know how much mulch you will need.